 England, the turn of the 20th Century.
 Lawyer Arthur Kipps is grieving following the death of his wife Stella.
 He is sent by his firm to the remote village of Crythin Grifford to wrap up the estate of the late Alice Drablow and sell Eel Marsh House.
 Travelling there, Arthur finds a lack of welcome among the villagers who want him to leave immediately.
 Spending the night in the foreboding Eel Marsh House to go through the estate’s paperwork, Arthur sees ghosts.
 As Arthur digs deeper into the house’s part, he comes to understand the nature of the sinister figure of the woman in black who is intent on obtaining vengeance by murdering all of the townspeople’s children.

 The Woman in Black was a prestige production for Hammer.
 They have placed a big budget into it and obviously gambled a good deal by procuring the headline name of Daniel Radcliffe, making his first serious dramatic leading role after the end of the Harry Potter franchise.
 It was also the first of the Hammer films since Let Me In to be granted a widespread theatrical release rather than going to dvd or spotty festival appearances (and ended up the most financially successful film of the revived Hammer).
-The Woman in Black is directed by James Watkins who previously made the horror film Eden Lake (2008), as well as wrote the scripts for My Little Eye (2002), Gone (2007) and The Descent: Part 2 (2009).
+The Woman in Black is directed by James Watkins who previously made the horror film Eden Lake (2008) and subsequently the tv remake of The Ipcress File (2022), as well as wrote the scripts for My Little Eye (2002), Gone (2007) and The Descent: Part 2 (2009).
 The script for The Woman in Black comes from Jane Goldman, a rising name in recent years for her collaborations with Matthew Vaughn on Stardust (2007), Kick-Ass (2010), X: First Class (2011), Kingsman: The Secret Service (2015), The Limehouse Golem (2016), Miss Peregrine’s Home for Peculiar Children (2016) and Kingsman: The Golden Circle (2017).

 The Woman in Black was originally a novel published in 1983 by Susan Hill that was then made into a popular play The Woman in Black (1987).
 The play was notable for the fact that it was only performed by two actors, one playing Arthur and another all the other roles.
 This was adapted into a tv movie The Woman in Black (1989) with a script by no less than genre legend Nigel Kneale, the creator of Quatermass.
 The original play and book are more complex than the film version here, with the reasons why the Woman in Black wants to kill children having been lessened, while the film also invents a backstory for Arthur Kipps, having him haunted by the loss of his wife, whereas in the play he marries her at the end.